-- 1. This TTC zone application may be used as an alternate to the TTC application shown in Figure 6H-10 (using flaggers) when the following conditions exist: - a.
-Vehicular traffic volume is such that sufficient gaps exist for vehicular traffic that must yield. - b.
-Road users from both directions are able to see approaching vehicular traffic through and beyond the work site and have sufficient visibility of approaching vehicles. - 2.
-The Type B flashing warning lights may be placed on the ROAD WORK AHEAD and the ONE LANE ROAD AHEAD signs whenever a night lane closure is necessary.
+- 1. This temporary traffic control zone application may be used as an alternate temporary traffic control plan to the lane closure with flaggers (Figure 6H-10), when the following conditions exist: - a.
+Motor vehicle traffic volume is such that sufficient gaps exist for motor vehicle traffic that must yield. - b.
+Drivers from both directions are able to see approaching motor vehicle traffic through and beyond the work site.